Meet our Executive team.

 These interests are manifest in his membership of the Boards of the Australian Centre for Social Innovation, WorkVentures and as Chair of Warakirri College.
 He’s also a member of the Advisory Boards of the Centre for Social Impact and the Community Services Industry Alliance Reform Council.
 Doug is a Community Fellow for Western Sydney University and has completed postgraduate studies in management, attended the Stanford Executive Program for Non-profit Leaders and is a graduate of the Australian Institute for Company Directors.

 Director Finance and Strategy

 Anna joined Uniting in January 2017.
-She has a background in management consulting, retail banking, media and consumer goods.
+She has a background in banking, management consulting, media and consumer goods.

 Prior to Uniting, Anna held various roles leading the design and implementation of large business restructuring and efficiency programs for companies such as Pacific Brands, News Corp and Westpac.
-She also advised government and corporate clients on strategy, business model design and corporate finance.
+She also advised government and corporate clients on strategy and business model design.